 Secondly, unless it’s clearly stated, someone may still expect you to deliver it.
 Don’t feed false expectations.
 It’ll be easier to hand off the project at the end.

-Anything that limits you to deliver the product efficiently should be stated here.
+Anything that limits your ability to deliver the product efficiently should be stated here.

 It’s the uncertainties that cannot be clarified at this moment.

-You need to accept some of them during planning.
+You need to accept some of them during project planning and throughout the project life cycle.
 In case an assumption proves to be invalid, you will have a right to modify the project plan.

 A customer should approve the project scope statement.
 In fact, it is a formal and mutual agreement.